-If you reside in the Maryland service area, and enroll in the DHMO plan, you must select a Primary Dental Office (PDO) from the United Concordia DHMO network of participating dentists.
+If you enroll in the DHMO plan, you must select a Primary Dental Office (PDO) from the United Concordia DHMO network of participating dentists.
 The DHMO allows you to select a different PDO for each member of your family.
 Your PDO will provide, or coordinate, all of your dental care services, including referrals to specialists.